 From my first festival in 2004 to the last in 2016, the festival developed and grew from an average of 8,000 – 10,000 to over 25,000 on average each year, between 20-30% coming from some of the communities of highest deprivation in Northern Ireland.
 At the same time, the international profile of the festival and its artists grew with programmers from up to 15 countries visiting annually.

 The model is volunteer-led creative writing workshops that inspire children and young people aged 7 to 18 years old to tell and imagine stories.
 Not a literacy project, or a grammar test, but pure freedom to create a story of their own.
 Initially done through fiction-writing, plans are afoot to branch out into drama, poetry, animation and film.
-In February 2016, Fighting Words Belfast incorporated as a charity under the umbrella of Young at Art.
-Over 100 volunteers have been trained and thousands of children have already benefited.
+In February 2016, Fighting Words Belfast (now Fighting Words Northern Ireland) as a charity under the umbrella of Young at Art, becoming independent just a few short years later.
+The project has gone on to train hundreds of volunteers thousands of children have benefited.

 Land of Giants